-NCPS Meetings are held at the Weymouth Center for the Arts & Humanities, in Southern Pines, NC.
+NCPS Meetings are held at beautiful Weymouth Center for the Arts & Humanities, in Southern Pines, NC.
 For Directions to Weymouth, see our directions page.

 Upcoming NCPS Meeting: Saturday, September 19, 2015

 9:15 Welcome!
 Registration begins.
 Don’t forget to order a boxed lunch ($10, cash or check) until 10:10 am.
 Pay your annual dues.

 10:00 Business Meeting.
 David Radavich, president of the North Carolina Poetry Society presiding.

 10:20 Readings by winners of the Randall Jarrell Poetry Competition, introduced by Charles Fiore, Communications Director for the North Carolina Writers’ Network.

 Gabrielle Freeman of Greenville, NC, is the winner for her poem, “Failure to Obliterate.”

 Ann Deagon of Greensboro, was the first runner-up for her poem “Testimony.”